The 9 Best Things to Do in Red Rock Canyon State Park, California

 How to Spend One Day in Red Rock Canyon State Park, California

 Tucked at the convergence of the Sierra Nevada and the El Paso Range, along Highway 14, Red Rock Canyon State Park is not a place you can easily miss.
-Astounding multi-ledger pillars with alcoves on every layer tower over desert land, just a few feet away from the busy road.
+Astounding multi-ledger pillars with alcoves on every layer, just a few feet away from the busy road, set it apart as one of the most beautiful state parks in California.

-The area first grabbed my attention a few years ago when we were heading to the Mammoth Lakes region and later Lake Tahoe.
+The area first grabbed my attention a few years ago when we were heading to the Mammoth Lakes region and a few days later to Lake Tahoe.
 The red-pinkish pillars popped up out of nowhere.
 Mesmerizing and looking rather odd in this deserted terrain, they pulled travelers at once.

-Roshan who had been to Red Rock Canyon State Park before suggested that we make a quick stop.
-But since we already had a very packed road-trip itinerary, I declined.
+Roshan, who had been to Red Rock Canyon State Park before, suggested that we make a quick stop.
+But since our Central California road-trip itinerary was already packed, I declined.
 Yet I promised myself to spend a day in Red Rock Canyon State Park and get to know its scenic desert cliffs, vivid buttes, and sandstone and rock formations up-close and personal some other time.

 Fast forward 4-5 years, and this promise finally materialized.